opencomputeproject/SAI-Challenger/docs/flex_counter.md

 redis-cli -n 5 --scan | cut -d ':' -f1,2 | sort -u
 ```

+`Syncd` doesn't care about specific group name, only `orchagent` follows these conventional names

 Running configs for flex counter groups are stored in `CONFIG_DB`, based on this data `orchagent` tells `syncd` how to configure flex counter group and which counters it should poll. `Syncd` stores this configuration in `FLEX_COUNTER_DB` e. g.:

 `FLEX_COUNTER_GROUP_TABLE:PORT_STAT_COUNTER` - stores configuration for group